 - 90-100 is graded as 1, GRADE AA+.
 It is the HIGHEST grade in the grading system.

 - 80-89, the second category in this classification is graded as 2, GRADE A. it is denoted as HIGHER.

 - 70-79, is grade 3, a B+, and is described as HIGH.

 - 60 -69 is grade 4, GRADE B, described as HIGH AVERAGE.

 - 55 – 60 is GRADE C+, classified as 5, and described as AVERAGE.

 - LOW AVERAGE is a description of marks falling between 50-54 and GRADE C; number 6 in the grading system.

-- Any mark ranging between 40-49 is considered as GRADE D+ and number 7; described as LOW
+- Any mark ranging between 40-49 is considered as GRADE D+ and number 7 is described as LOW

 - 35-39 is GRADE E which is number 8, described as LOWER in the Stanine grading system.

 - GRADE F, 9 characterized by 9 is the LOWEST grade, which falls between 0-34.